Bournemouth West railway station: History

+Passenger trains were withdrawn from 6 September 1965.
+A substitute bus service was provided until its official closure on 4 October 1965; the station was later demolished.

 Accidents and incidents

 On 17 August 1956 a rake of carriages ran away colliding with another rake of carriages and a parcels van.
 The van was pushed into the parcels office bringing down its roof crushing two cars.